intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 after attesting themselves to the network server.
 However, support for such remote storage is out of the scope for this document for now.

+*Note*: Commonly used read/write Linux storage protection methods (including dmcrypt and dm integrity) do not provide rollback protection.
+If rollback attacks are a concern, the networking-based storage outside of attacker control is the recommended option.
+The absence of rollback protection also has implications on guest private memory rollback attacks if memory swapping to the filesystem is enabled in the guest kernel.
+Due to this limitation, we recomend disabling guest memory swap.

 .. _sec-virtio: